JGSolutions/jerry-gagliano/posts/why-developers-need-to-blog.md

 As for myself, I always wanted to create a blog but what stopped me and probably same for other developers and designers was time and the type of content should be written.
 As there are abundance of blogs on the web which have might not been updated for years or just plain topics for example "How to install xxx or setup a framework" that repeats the same information from the actual origin documentation.

-This keeps us thinking why do I need to create another blog?
+This keeps us thinking is another blog needed?
 Let's go through some reasons and hopefully you will get a good idea.

 ## 1. Makes Your Portfolio Site More Interesting